 With the exception of clickstream data recorded when you visit our website, the personal information you provide the AER is voluntary.

 You can set your browser to notify you before you receive a cookie, giving you the chance to decide whether to accept it.
 You can also set your browser to turn off cookies.
-If you do so, some pages in the site may not work properly.
+If you do so, some pages in the website may not work properly.

 Cookies are either persistent or session based.
-Persistent cookies are stored on your computer, contain an expiry date, and may be used to track your browsing behaviour upon return to the issuing site.
+Persistent cookies are stored on your computer, contain an expiry date, and may be used to track your browsing behaviour upon return to the issuing website.
 Session cookies are short-lived, are used only during a browsing session, and expire when you quit your browser.

 Providing your personal information